 Before our first in-person meeting, I will email you a link to my secure client portal.
 You’ll read through my practice policies, complete a questionnaire and provide your credit card and contact information.
 Moving forward, you'll have access to the client portal for billing information or to cancel or schedule appointments.

-It is common to feel both eager to get going and a little apprehensive about starting therapy.
-Usually after a meeting or two, people start to feel more comfortable as the setting and process become more familiar.
+You may want to prepare for the first meeting by writing down key points or questions you’d like to raise.
+You may feel both ready to get going and a little apprehensive about starting therapy.
+Usually after a meeting or two, people start to feel more comfortable as the setting and process become familiar.